steve-westwood/steve-westwood.github.io/_posts/2019-05-09-circleci-machine-executor-configured-for-android.md

                 export PATH=$PATH:$HOME/android-sdk/platform-tools' >> envrc
 ```

 Now we have the SDK software available on the machine executor, but there is _one_ last hurdle before they can be used successfully to build our project.
-Google wants you to accept their terms and conditions before issuing a license to use these command line tools, so we have to **accept all license** via the command line before going forward.
-This was a bit tricky but luckily I found [this conversation on CircleCi's forum](https://discuss.circleci.com/t/android-platform-28-sdk-license-not-accepted/27768/11) which had the solution (to pipe 'yes' to the accept licenses command and return a non-exit response).
+Google wants you to accept their terms and conditions before issuing a license to use these command line tools, so we have to **accept all licenses** via the command line before going forward.
+This was a bit tricky, but luckily I found [this conversation on CircleCi's forum](https://discuss.circleci.com/t/android-platform-28-sdk-license-not-accepted/27768/11) which had the solution (to pipe 'yes' to the accept licenses command and return a non-exit response).

 ```yaml
     - run: